 My flesh and my heart may fail,Psalm 73:26

 but God is the strength of my heart

 Look to the Lord and his strength;1 Chronicles 16:11

 seek his face always.

-Like my neighbour’s rose, which a bloom found its way through the fence, we all can bloom through the adversities that the pandemic is causing us.
+Like my neighbour’s rose, in which a bloom found its way through the fence, we can all bloom through the adversities the pandemic is causing us.

 We have a bigger and brighter light at the end of the tunnel.

 Again Jesus spoke to them, saying, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life.”John 8:12

 We must follow the Light – Jesus Christ to find guidance and wisdom through this dark, sick world and bloom despite the adversities.